Yijin-Fu/E-commerce-Project/README.md

 ## Background

-This is a project which completed a thorough analysis towards the e-commerce

-• Utilized Power BI to create interactive dashboards analyzing sales, profits, customers, and products, providing a comprehensive evaluation of the business's health, profitability, and customer characteristics.
+This is a project which completed a thorough analysis towards the e-commerce in Brazil.The analysis of an e-commerce platform's performance is crucial for understanding customer behavior and optimizing sales strategies.
+This study utilizes Power BI Desktop to create interactive dashboards analyzing sales, profits, customers, and products, which providing a comprehensive evaluation of the business's health, profitability, and customer characteristics.
+It aims to provide insights into customer demographics, sales patterns, and transactional dynamics.

-• Developed a relational database to manage multiple datasets and leveraged various data visualizations like KPI cards, waterfall charts, line graphs, and bar charts to extract actionable insights for informed strategic planning.
+## Methodology

+- Phase 1: Customers
+  This section focuses on customer demographics, including geographical distribution and trends over time.
+It uses heat maps to illustrate where customers are located and how customers are distributed so that the business can efficiently manage its supply chain and warehouse.
+The line chart showcases how customer numbers have changed over the time.
+Once there is a significant change between two monthes or within a certian period presented by the chart, the business can dive into the data to implement detailed research for the purpose of figuring out root causes.

+- Phase 2: Sales
+   Here, the emphasis is on financial data like total payment values and sales figures.
+Semi-pie charts are used to depict COGS ratio and margin which support the business owner to monitor the sales performance.
+Addition to that, a stacked line chart are provided to illustrate the differences between total sales and costs which also includes the revenue.